 Below are homeworks for fostering greater self-compassion in people who are experiencing shame and self-criticism.
+I've written out some general guidelines on the use of homework with highly self-critical and shame prone people.

 Building awareness of self-criticism as thinking